 Recommendations from the CDC on covid precautions for group workshops are evolving rapidly.
 All 2022 workshops will be conducted in accordance with current CDC recommendations and local, state, and federal mandates.
 I strongly encourage all students to get vaccinated if they aren't already.
 Unvaccinated students will be asked to wear a mask in the classroom and will not carpool with me or other students.
 If the pandemic worsens again and makes it impossible to conduct a workshop safely, I will refund all money paid.

 Private Photography Workshops

 Get the personal attention you deserve!
 I offer private photography workshops on all aspects of daytime and nighttime landscape photography.
 These sessions can include guided photography sessions in Rocky Mountain National Park, portfolio reviews both in-person and online, and advice on turning pro.
-I also offer instruction on using Lightroom Classic and Photoshop CC to optimize landscape photographs and prepare them for printing on your inkjet printer or at a service bureau.
+I also offer instruction on using Lightroom LrC (the desktop version, also called Lightroom Classic) and Photoshop CC to optimize landscape photographs and prepare them for printing on your inkjet printer or at a service bureau.
 I customize the length and content of each workshop to be as helpful as possible to each student.
 Only you and the people you invite will attend your workshop.
 Private workshops are appropriate for all skill levels, from complete beginner to emerging professional.

 A student photographs sunset at a pond near Forest Canyon Pass, Rocky Mountain National Park, Colorado

-A special note on private workshops during the covid-19 epidemic
+A special note on private workshops during the covid-19 pandemic.